vintorez/mdgen/README.md

 # mdgen

-mdgen is a mocking framework for the [Go programming language][golang].
+mdgen is a Markdown generator for the [Go programming language][golang].

 [golang]: http://golang.org/